SaiTejBarla/infosys_internship/README.md

 Week 3 -
 Day 2 - Evaluation of previous 2 weeks.
 Day 3 - Evaluation done by mentor.
-Day 4 - Completion of NumPy library.
+Day 4 -
+1. Completion of NumPy library.
+2. New Library Pandas.